asingo-paul/db.migration-ec2-RDS/README.md

 <img width="1095" height="545" alt="Screenshot 2025-07-11 111603" src="https://github.com/user-attachments/assets/06919502-2cdf-4607-ac1c-a4ea1f926925" />

-## STEP 4 - Now you can migrate your database
+## STEP 4 - Now you can migrate your database from EC2 to RDS

+### Get the dump of your existing datatabase on ec2

+    -  mysqldump -u root -p ec2db  >  ec2db.sql

+### Connect to your RDS db

+### Migrate the database dump that you have taken from STEP 1 to RDS
+Make sure that you allow port 3306 on your security group
+    -  mysql -h <replace this with your rds endpoint here > -p 3306 rdsuser -p rdsdb < ec2db.sql

+    -  mysql -h <replace this with your rds endpoint here > -p 3306 rdsuser -p
+### Verify that the data is available